ANALYTICS SOLUTIONS2025-12-26

 Attribute or Column

 A column or attribute contains a specific detail about an entity or table.
-A column or attribute should not contain multiple values such as arrays or concatenated values.
+A column or attribute should not include multiple values, such as arrays or concatenated values.

 Common Rules

-- The name of an entity/table or attribute/column should be a declaration of the classification of the data it contains or will contain and therefore it should be a noun or a noun phrase in the singular form and should follow a classification declarative format.
+• The name of an entity/table or attribute/column should be a declaration of the classification of the data it contains or will contain.
+Therefore, it should be a noun or a noun phrase in the singular form and should follow a classification declarative format.

-- The name of an entity/table or attribute/column should enable designers, developers, and business personnel to effectively know what is in it or what to place in it.
+• The name of an entity/table or attribute/column should enable designers, developers, and business personnel to clearly understand what it contains or what to place in it.
 It should describe its content (what it is), rather than how it is used, processed, populated, or decoded.

 II.
 Formats & Examples of Naming Conventions